Knee Pain Overview (cont.)

 Other Causes, Symptoms, Signs, Treatment, Prognosis, and Types of Acute Knee Pain

-Treatment: Tendon ruptures should be evaluated urgently.
+- Treatment: Tendon ruptures should be evaluated urgently.
 Tendon ruptures generally require surgical repair.
-A partial rupture may be treated with splinting
+A partial rupture may be treated with splinting alone.

 X-rayed for a fracture.
 After reducing the patella and ensuring the absence of a fracture, the doctors will treat these injuries by splinting the knee for